cfryanr/issues2stories/README.md

 issues2stories also provides a
 [Pivotal Tracker webhook](https://www.pivotaltracker.com/help/articles/activity_webhook)
 to allow limited synchronizing of the edits made to Tracker stories back to the linked GitHub issue.
-The following changes to the user story will be reflected back to the corresponding GitHub issue:
+The following changes to the Tracker user story will be reflected back to the corresponding GitHub issue:

 | When the story is...                                  | Then the linked GitHub issue is... |
 | --------------------                                  | ---------------------------------- |